wbcmedia/wbcmedia.github.io/draft.md

 - Freddie returns carrying heavy builders buckets

 **_Mrs Buttermuffin_** : Gideon, inheriting...?
 Oh, dear, I'm afraid Lord Naff has bequeathed everything to Me and Freddie.
 Everything.
-Oh I'm so sorry love, I'm afraid you've had a wasted journey.
+Oh I'm so sorry dear, I'm afraid you've had a wasted journey.

 **_Candice_** : He left it all to you two???!!!

 **_Freddie_** : He did, I'm very sorry.

-**_Mrs Buttermuffin_** : Still, at least stay for a bit of cake
+**_Mrs Buttermuffin_** : Still, at least stay for a bit of cake.

 - Candice looks flustered